bmillwood/bmillwood.github.io/src/content/page/backups.markdown

 My approach to this is to just use two filesystems, and hope they don't both have devastating implementation bugs at the same time, which is why my secondary backup disk is on zfs.
-I use plain rsync to copy between them (though, importantly, from a snapshot on the source, rather than from the live mounted disk, which ensures the zfs drive has fully consistent snapshots as well).
+I use plain rsync to copy between them (from a snapshot on the source, rather than from the live mounted disk, which ensures the zfs drive has fully consistent snapshots as well).
 This avoids any tricky special functionality that might be misimplemented, or misunderstood by me.

 I think for people with ordinary data that's an ordinary amount of valuable, this risk might be too unlikely to bother with.
 But there are nice things about